AzizZayed/portfolio/content/blog/intro-to-dl.md

 ---
 # date: '2025-01-11T00:18:58-05:00'
-title: 'Machine Learning is Easy.
-Just Read This.'
+title: 'The Most Straight-to-the-Point Deep Dive Into Deep Learning'
 draft: true
 math: true
 ---
-This article serves as the most straight-to-the-point deep dive into Machine Learning, ...
+This article serves as the most straight-to-the-point deep dive into Deep Learning, from the pre-requisite math, K-Nearest Neighbours, Multi-Layer Perceptrons all the way to Transformers, inspired by the Deep Learning book.

 $$
 \newcommand{\train}{\mathcal{D}}